isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ## <a name="SS-concrete"></a>C.concrete: Concrete types

 One ideal for a class is to be a regular type.
-That means roughly "behaves like an `int`."
+That means roughly “behaves like an `int`.”
 A concrete type is the simplest kind of class.
 A value of regular type can be copied and the result of a copy is an independent object with the same value as the original.
 If a concrete type has both `=` and `==`, `a = b` should result in `a == b` being `true`.
 Concrete classes without assignment and equality can be defined, but they are (and should be) rare.